The Challenge of Making Balanced Decisions

 2. Conflict Resolution: In situations involving conflicts or disagreements, EQ is essential.
 Leaders with strong emotional intelligence can navigate conversations with empathy, understanding, and active listening, promoting resolutions that maintain relationships.

-4. Crisis Management: During crises or challenging times, leaders with high EQ can provide reassurance, empathy, and a sense of stability.
+4. Crisis Management: The same is true of moments of crisis.
+During crises or challenging times, leaders with high EQ can provide reassurance, empathy, and a sense of stability.
 Acknowledging emotions and demonstrating support for individuals can help maintain trust and resilience.

-If you’re going to lead well from any position, then mastering the dance between IQ and EQ is essential.
-Leaders who recognize that every decision is a symphony of rational analysis and empathetic understanding can create outcomes that honour both the cold logic of facts and the warm pulse of human emotions.
-The key is to embrace both forms of intelligence, recognizing when to let IQ lead, when to let EQ guide, and when to let them balance.
+If you’re going to self-manage and lead well from any position, then mastering the dance between IQ and EQ is essential.
+Leaders who recognise that every decision is a symphony of rational analysis and empathetic understanding can create outcomes that honour both the cold logic of facts and the warm pulse of human emotions.
+The key is to embrace both forms of intelligence, recognising when to let IQ lead, when to let EQ guide, and when to let them balance.

 When to Balance IQ and EQ: